Modifications of the BIC for order selection in finite mixture models: Discussion

 \section{Discussion}

 The IC approach to model selection and order selection is ubiquitous across many domains of statistical modeling, with particular popularity and applicability in the context of finite mixture models.
-Among the IC approaches, the BIC is often the most often used, and in the mixture model setting where the maximum model size $\bar{k}$ is known, its consistency has been proved in \citet{keribin2000consistent}.
-In this work, we dramatically relax the assumptions made by \citet{keribin2000consistent} via minor modifications of the BIC, to produce the $\nu\text{-}\mathrm{BIC}$ and $\epsilon\text{-}\mathrm{BIC}$.
-These penalties minimally modify the penalty term of the BIC but allow for much broader applicability, noteworthily being applicable without any differentiability and require the existence of substantially fewer moments.
-Via example applications, we show that our novel ICs are consistent estimators not only in the popular setting of Gaussian mixture models, but also in the case of non-differentiable Laplace mixture models, and generically for mixtures of regression models.
+Among the IC approaches, the BIC is often the most commonly used, and in the mixture model setting where the maximum model size $\bar{k}$ is known, its consistency has been proved in \citet{keribin2000consistent}.
+In this work, we dramatically relax the assumptions made by \citet{keribin2000consistent} via minor modifications of the BIC, to produce the $\nu$-BIC and $\epsilon$-BIC.
+These ICs minimally modify the penalty term of the BIC but allow for much broader applicability, notably being applicable without any differentiability and requiring substantially weaker regularity than high-order differentiability and moment conditions.
+Via example applications, we show that our novel ICs are consistent estimators in the popular setting of Gaussian mixture models, and also in settings that fall outside the scope of \citet{keribin2000consistent}, including non-differentiable Laplace mixture models, heavy-tailed $t$-mixture models, and mixtures of regression models.
+In addition, we provide a complementary result under misspecification: when $f_{0}$ need not belong to any ${\cal M}_{k}^{\phi}$, any IC satisfying B1 will eventually select an order whose best-fitting mixture model is Kullback--Leibler optimal among the candidate orders in $[\bar{k}]$ (Proposition~\ref{prop:Misspec_convergence}).

+As we have discussed in Section \ref{sec:Introduction}, for suitable and reasonable choices of $\nu$ and $\epsilon$, the respective $\nu$-BIC and $\epsilon$-BIC are numerically indistinguishable from the BIC in practical settings.
+We accompany this observation with numerical simulations in Section~\ref{sec:Example-applications}, which compare the $\epsilon$-BIC and $\nu$-BIC against alternatives such as the AIC, BIC, and PanIC in scenarios that exhibit the pathologies highlighted in our technical examples.
+In these experiments, we observe that choices such as $\epsilon=0.02$ and $\nu=3$ are, for all practical values of $n$, effectively the same as the BIC numerically, while still inheriting the theoretical guarantees of Corollary~\ref{cor:Main=00003D00003D000020Result} in settings where the hypotheses of \citet{keribin2000consistent} are not available.
+More generally, the simulation study provides some empirical guidance on the practical calibration of $\alpha$ and on the behaviour of competing criteria in difficult regimes.